chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 ### Note these are also very important steps but these require more application than theory so i won't be verbose on them
- -Past Experience
+ 1. Past Experience
- -Bring in a facilitator
+ 2. Bring in a facilitator
- -Develop a decision matrix for evaluation
+ 3. Develop a decision matrix for evaluation
- -Ask your Peers for help
+ 4. Ask your Peers for help
- -Step away from problem
+ 5. Step away from problem